solankidiveshjain/pulsepilot-frontend/README.md

 - Comments interface specific guidelines: [docs/comments-interface-guidelines.md](./docs/comments-interface-guidelines.md)

 All pull requests must adhere to these guidelines or they will be rejected.

+### Styling Guidelines

+- Use Tailwind CSS for all styling
+- Follow the design token system consistently
+- Implement responsive designs with mobile-first approach
+- Maintain dark mode compatibility
+- Use CSS-in-JS or Tailwind for styling, avoiding global CSS
+- Follow spacing and sizing guidelines from the design system

 ### Performance Guidelines